 The more we can continue to prove food to be medicinal the better.
 Let’s empower ourselves to towards building stronger immune systems through our food and spices.

 Turmeric is a bitter, astringent, pungent in taste and a heating spice.
 It’s also a natural anti-biotic that supports the digestive system and purifies the blood.
-Its fits well in the medicine cabinet as well as the kitchen pantry.
-In Desi food, turmeric is used as coloring agent (as the color of a curry is just as integral as the taste) and a flavoring agent (a little goes a long way).
-Other ways it’s enjoyed is pickled and then eaten with your meal.
-Although, other spices like cumin and coriander have medicinal properties, growing up when someone had a cold, cough, swollen body part or winter was near turmeric was the go to spice to heal and prevent.
-It was always spoken of highly for all its wonders.
+It fits well in the medicine cabinet as well as the kitchen pantry.
+In South Asian, turmeric is used as a coloring agent (as the color of a curry is just as integral as the taste) a flavoring agent (a little goes a long way), and a medicinal agent.
+Used in almost all cooked savory dishes to pickles.
+Other spices like cumin and coriander have medicinal properties too, but when I was growing up turmeric was revered.
+When someone had a cold, cough, swollen body part or winter season was near, turmeric was the go-to spice.
+To heal and prevent.

 According to my teachers, the optimum way to use turmeric is fresh or in powder form rather than a pill, which isolates the single compound curcumin*.
 Consuming the actual spice is preferred as it engages our senses and brings a consciousness and an intention that a pill cannot manifest.